beratzorlu/Portfolio-Project-2/README.md

     ![favicon](assets/images/favicon.png)

     Designing a favicon for the website was a process that required a series of trials and errors to find the design that fit the project most appropriately.
-Providing image sizes that also fit different browsers and devices is an important concern in this area.
+Providing image sizes that fit different browsers and devices was an important concern in this area.

     [Canva](https://www.canva.com/) was the service that allowed the design and creation of this element.